DanielMawdsley96/RockPaperScissors/README.md

 Possible improvements could include:
 1. Integrating this using the pygame module into a web application.
-2. Using all of the history to pick up more player patterns such as tendieces for rock etc...
+2. Using all of the history of the players moves to pick up more player patterns such as tendieces for rock etc...
-3. Saving users player history to create a database of move mistory to help predict player tendencies.
+3. Saving users player history to create a database of move history to help predict player tendencies.